encse/secchallenge2023/misc/remembrai/solution/README.md

 the challenge was often unresponsive or simply didnt work.

-But I really like this elegant solution and the whole idea was fresh and reacts well to the recent advances in llm technology.
+But I really like this elegant solution.
+The whole idea was fresh and reflects to the recent advances in LLM technology.